 Monsanto Australia’s Managing Director, Daniel Kruithoff said Wednesday, “Although we were not a party to the litigation, we respect Michael and Zanthe Baxter’s choice to defend themselves.
-Their neighbor initiated a legal claim against them when they were responsibly growing a safe and legal crop, as was clearly established in the Supreme ’s verdict.
+Their neighbor initiated a legal claim against them when they were responsibly growing a safe and legal crop, as was clearly established in the Supreme #court’s verdict.

-“Both were entitled to seek support for this legal dispute so that their arguments could be heard in court.
+“Both #farmers were entitled to seek support for this legal dispute so that their arguments could be heard in court.
 It was only fair that the Baxters received much needed support given the extensive fundraising efforts of Steve Marsh’s supporters.
 Monsanto Australia contributed to the Baxter’s legal costs to ensure they could defend themselves in court,” Daniel added.

 Western Australian farmer Michael Baxter was ordered in late March by the Western Australian Supreme Court to disclose any financial help he may have received from the Pastoralists and Graziers Association (PGA) or Monsanto for legal costs in the landmark case.
 This court order has forced Monsanto to reveal it’s support for Baxter but has not yet revealed how much financial support was supplied.